-The riders tackle eleven sectors and 63 kilometres on iconic Tuscan gravel, or ‘sterrati’ as the locals prefer to say.
-The first one is a solid way to get warmed up to the hardships ahead.
+Starting from Siena, the riders enter a race with medieval characteristics.
+They navigate 63 kilometres of Tuscan gravel, or ‘sterrati’.
+There are eleven sectors, the first of which is a solid way to get warmed up to the hardships ahead.
 It’s 2.1 kilometres long and perfectly straight.

-Sector 2 does give the pilots a more accurate taste of what’s ahead.
-After 5.8 kilometres on gravel and steepest ramps at 10%, smooth asphalt returns at kilometre 32.
+Sector 2 serves the pilots a more accurate taste of what’s ahead – 5.8 kilometres long and occasionaly kicking up to 10%.

-Following two flat to descending dirt roads – respectively 4.4 and 5.5 kilometres – the Strade Bianche tackles its second climb.
-This one is on tarmac and leads to the fortified town of Montalcino, where the Giro d’Italy will finish this May after a Strade Bianche-ish stage.
+Following two flat to descending sterrati – respectively 4.4 and 5.5 kilometres – the Strade Bianche tackles its second climb.
+This one is on tarmac and leads to the fortified town of Montalcino.

 On to sterrato 5.
 An enchanting dust road in itself, with fields and forest left and right, this is – at 11.9 kilometres – the longest sector of the day.
-Moreover, after just 1 kilometre of tarmac the 6th gravel road brings something extra to the mix.
-At 8 kilometres, it runs on winding roads and includes both climbing and descending.
+Moreover, after just 1 kilometre of tarmac the hardship continues on the 6th gravel road.
+This one is 8 kilometres long and brings something extra to the mix.
+It meanders on winding roads through the Tuscan countryside and includes both climbing and descending.

 At kilometre 130 the endgame begins on the Monte Sante Marie climb.
 At 11.5 kilometres, sector 8 is arguably the toughest of all sterrati at the Strade Bianche.
 With a lot of uphill the strip also features some tricky descents.

 Following a lumpy intermezzo on asphalt – which may sound better than it actually is – the riders tackle the first of the last three unpaved sectors.
 Sterrato 9 is 800 metres long and pepped up with a double digit gradient ramp before hitting the tarmac again in Vico d’Arbia.